code-with-amitk/Code-examples/System-Design/Concepts/Load_Balancer/README.md

 ```
 <a name=sp></a>
 ### Session Persistance
-All sessions should be stored into postgres DB.
+Sessions which are established between web-server & web-clients should be stored into postgres DB.
 DB cache should be [redis or memcached](/System-Design/Concepts/Cache/DB_Caches) which is in memory.
 ```c
                    |- |Web Server-1| -------\         Server-1 -------------\         DB-1
   ---------------  |                         \          |                     \       |